ZhangLaibao/machine_gun/java/JVM/concurrent/AQS.md

     }

     /**
-     * Returns {@code true} if synchronization is held exclusively with
-     * respect to the current (calling) thread.
+     * Returns true if synchronization is held exclusively with respect to the current (calling) thread.
 This method is invoked
      * upon each call to a non-waiting {@link ConditionObject} method.
      * (Waiting methods instead invoke {@link #release}.)
      *